-COVID-19 testing has become a routine part of our lives, and now it’s a necessity for international travel.
-Regardless of where you’re going or your vaccination test, you need a recent COVID-19 test to fly back to the U.S.
+COVID-19 testing has become a routine part of our lives – and for now, it's a necessity for international travel.
+Regardless of where you're going or your vaccination test, you need a recent COVID-19 test to fly back to the U.S.

 - The Basics of Testing Rules

 - Which Tests Qualify?
 And Where to Buy Them?

 - A Firsthand Look at Abbott BinaxNow Tests

 - Using Qured At-Home COVID-19 Test for Travel

 - When to Use an At-Home COVID-19 Test for Travel

 - What if You Test Positive with an At-Home Test Abroad?